Noisy Central Heating Pump Causes & How To Fix it

 Knocking sounds in your central heating system usually indicate an issue with insufficient room under the floorboard for your pipes.

-As mentioned earlier, as the water in the system heats up it causes the pipes to expand as the hot water flows through, and then contract as the pipes cool down again.
+As mentioned earlier, as the water in the system heats up it causes the pipes to expand as the hot water flows through, and then contracts as the pipes cool down again.

 If this is the case, it is important to adjust the pipes, for example, insulating them to make more room and dull their sound.